A urban waterfront that's surrounded by natural beauty.

 Sheraton Norfolk Waterside Hotel

 Norfolk's only waterfront hotel, the Sheraton Norfolk Waterside Hotel offers the best of both worlds, with uninterrupted waterfront views of the Elizabeth River and beautiful views of vibrant and unique Downtown Norfolk.
-The Sheraton Norfolk Waterside Hotel is positioned on the riverbank Downtown, just steps from diverse shopping, dining and entertainment on Granby Street and year-round concerts and festivals at the Town Point Park waterfront esplanade.
+The Sheraton Norfolk Waterside Hotel is positioned on the riverbank Downtown, just steps from Waterside District and diverse shopping, dining and entertainment on Granby Street and year-round concerts and festivals at the Town Point Park waterfront esplanade.
 With 46,000 square feet of modern meeting and special event space, highlighted by the Merrimac Ballroom, overlooking the harbor through floor-to-ceiling windows, as well as a range of spacious, pet-friendly rooms and suites to meet any need, Sheraton Norfolk Waterside Hotel is equally suited for business or leisure stays.
 Discover how good life on the water can be.

 Elizabeth River Ferry